What is The Trust Advocate 800 Program?

 - While the consultations represent ethical and risk management advice, they do not constitute legal representation or a contract to provide legal representation.
 In some cases, follow-up calls may be recommended, but the Consultant will be the sole judge of whether such calls are appropriate.

-- The Trust staff will request basic information from each caller as part of the initial intake process.
+- A customer service representative will request basic confidential information from each caller as part of the initial intake process.
 Only aggregate case information about the problem raised will be supplied by the Consultant to The Trust.